medusajs/medusa/docs/content/deployments/server/deploying-on-railway.md

 The start command is the command used to run the backend.
 You’ll change it to run any available migrations, then run the Medusa backend.
 This way if you create your own migrations or update the Medusa backend, it's guaranteed that these migrations are run first before the backend starts.

-To change the start command of your Medusa server:
+To change the start command of your Medusa backend:

 1. Click on the GitHub repository’s card.
 2. Click on the Settings tab and scroll down to the Service section.